upenn-libraries/sdbmss/README_DOCKER.md

 ---------------------------

 * Rebuild your containers.
-You only need to do this step when Gemfile dependencies change, but it never hurts to run this.
+You only need to do this step when Gemfile dependencies change, but it doesn't hurt to run this even if it's not necessary.

   ```
   docker-compose build